Natalie Cassidy: 2008–present: Other work and EastEnders returns

 In August 2020, Cassidy appeared in the BBC comedy series Mandy.
 She also guest-starred in a 2021 episode of the BBC sitcom Motherland.
 In 2024, Cassidy began hosting her own podcast Life with Nat, as well as Off the Telly with Joanna Page which ran until the following year.
 She also took part in The Great Christmas Bake Off.
 In January 2025, she competed in the sixth series of The Masked Singer as "Bush", reaching the semi-final.
 The same month it was announced that Cassidy would again be leaving her role as Sonia in EastEnders, following the conclusion of a storyline which saw her enter a relationship with Reiss Colwell (Jonny Freeman), whom she later discovers is married to Debbie Colwell (Jenny Meier), a woman in a coma.
-Reiss later used money required for Debbie's care to pay for the couple's IVF treatment, before murdering mgher, which Sonia was wrongly imprisoned for.
+Reiss later used money required for Debbie's care to pay for the couple's IVF treatment, before murdering her, which Sonia was wrongly imprisoned for.
 After being released and discovering the truth, the character gave birth to a daughter in the Queen Victoria pub during the explosion as part of the 40th anniversary celebrations, which results in the deaths of Reiss and Martin.
 She departed in April 2025.
 She also appeared in an episode of the BBC comedy series Boarders.
 Later that year, Cassidy began fronting the consumer affairs programme What's the Big Deal: Britain's Best Buys for Channel 4, and took part in the fifth series of the ITV competition Cooking with the Stars, ultimately winning the series.
 In October 2025, Cassidy released her autobiography Happy Days and embarked on a book tour, as well her own show An Evening with Natalie Cassidy at Holroyd Community Theatre.
-She is also set to front a BBC series Natalie Cassidy Learning to Care in which she trains to be carer.
+She is also set to front a BBC series Natalie Cassidy Learning to Care in which she trains to be a carer.